Peterchauu/Muxer-Music-Mixer/README.md

 2. Load songs into Deck A (vocals) and Deck B (instrumental)
 3. The app will automatically separate stems using DEMUCS
 4. Use the "Auto-Sync BPM" button to match tempos with minimal pitch distortion
-5. Adjust offset, volume, and other parameters to create your mix
+5. Adjust offset to create your mix, with access to standard media controls (volume, skip, play/pause)

 ## Important Notes